Aircloak/TrainingMaterial/slides-server/content/analyst.md

 --

-## But, now, what happens if we add in say the gender?
+## What happens if we add a second category of values?

+- `(BirthTime, Gender)`
+- It is more specific
+- The resulting groups are smaller

 --